StefanKreidel/tech-blog/docs/_posts/2023-03-19-spring-webmvc-servlet-threading.markdown

 ## 4. Spring Web: The Blocking Stack

-Spring Web is implemented around a blocking philosophy.
+**Spring Web is implemented around a blocking philosophy**.
 This means that a single thread will process one specific request.
 Each compute step is executed on that thread and for each blocking I/O request (e.g. database call), the thread will idle and wait for the blocking operation to finish.

-This is high-level explanation and will be explained in more detail in an upcoming post.
-For now, the important part is that regardless of the servlet container, we only have a finite pool of threads.
+This is high-level explanation and will be explained in more detail later.
+For now, the important part is that regardless of the servlet container, **we only have a finite pool of threads**.
 As long as some are free, we can process new requests.
 As soon as all threads are busy, we introduce back-pressure.
 In the case of Tomcat or Jetty, we start filling the request queue.
 In the case of Undertow, we start denying new requests.

 <motion-canvas-player
     src="{{ '/js/animation/spring-webmvc/spring-threads.js' | prepend: site.baseurl }}">
 </motion-canvas-player>

 The animation visualizes how a request is handled by one thread exactly.
 Two operations occur which keep the thread busy.
-The first is a database access.
+The first is a **database access**.
 Our thread initiates the communication and then waits to be notified by the database adapter that the response is available.
-During this time, the thread has nothing else to do and can only wait.
+During this time, **the thread** has nothing else to do and **can only wait**.

 After the `UserService` finished loading data from the database, our code defines that further process steps have to be executed by the `GreetService`.
 This time the thread actually has to do some kind of computation.
 After some time we are ready to send our response and the thread is free to process new requests again.